Data Management Prompts

 How are you feeling about your data?

-Here are a few prompts to help you start thinking about how you manage your data and where there are potential challenges.
-These prompts should help you to decide where to start and we encourage you to discuss them with the entire team
+Here are a few prompts to help you start thinking about how to manage your research Lab data and identify potential challenges.
+These prompts aim at helping you to highlight potential unknowns or challenges and stimulate a discussion with the entire team.

 Collecting